Mount Seymour Snowshoe Trail – Table of Contents

 Profile

-Pump Peak Snowshoe Route
+Pump Peak Trail Snowshoe Route

 The trailhead is found at the northernmost end of the parking lot, near the base of the Mystery Peak Express chairlift.
 There is a B.C.
 Parks map and information board at the end of the parking lot.